-The tentative plan each year is for all the second year students and first year officers to attend the annual WSRT conference.
+The tentative plan each year is for all the second-year students and first year officers to attend the annual WSRT conference.
 This will be paid through fund raising and x-ray vision club budget.
 Other students may attend if he/she is willing to pay their own expenses.
 Otherwise, students that are not attending the annual conference will be required to be in class and/or clinical in place of not attending the daily conference lectures.
-Senior students are required to attend, if they do not attend they will be given an assignment to complete and then present to the class once we return.
+Senior students are required to attend, if they do not attend, they will be given an assignment to complete and then present to the class once we return.

 The student will obtain PTO for any volunteer time they put in outside of normal school hours.
 The student will obtain 1 hour of PTO per 4 hours worked.
-Students must ask for PTO by 6:00pm the day before they are going to use it (they will be denied at 6:01pm) Students can not "give away", or "donate", PTO to any other student.
+Students must ask to use PTO by 6:00pm the day before they are going to use it (they will be denied at 6:01pm) Students can not "give away", or "donate", PTO to any other student.
+PTO can not be used for make-up time.
+If a student is needing clearances for the quarter PTO may be denied.
 When volunteering a student can bring 1 extra person with them to work, as long as they are productive, the student will acquire their PTO time also.